 Like the road itself, the disruptive elements of business travel go on and on.
 Merrill, once a “road warrior” herself with a demanding schedule, cited sleep deprivation, low-quality nutrition, dehydration, lack of exercise, and even social isolation leading to loneliness.
 The latter was recently categorised by the U.S. Surgeon General as an ‘epidemic’ with health risks comparable to those of daily smoking – among regular hazards for business travellers.

 There are hazards for businesses, too.
 Pre-pandemic, a study by the Airlines Reporting Corp. examining trip success, attrition, and retention found that business travellers who spent at least 35 nights away from home and took at least four trips by airplane over 12 months put the chance that they would resign over the following two years at 24%.

 More recently, a 2022 survey of 500 UK business travellers by World Travel Protection found 81% had experienced negative emotions on work trips, including stress, anxiety, loneliness, and jet lag-induced exhaustion, and that just over three-quarters of those surveyed said such emotions affected their performance.

 Improving efficiency with private charter flights

-“That means less time traveling, and more productivity along the way,” she concluded, adding that some companies are even utilizing the proposition as a tempting recruitment tool.
+“That means less time travelling, and more productivity along the way,” she concluded, adding that some companies are even utilising the proposition as a tempting recruitment tool.
 “Less time working on the road means less stress and more time at home with family and friends.
 What executive wouldn’t appreciate that?”

 Learn more about our Corporate Travel Solutions for your business flights.
 Consult with an Air Partner specialist to discuss options for your private charter flight arrangements today.